 4. Spend the night.

 Many parks partner with local hotels to extend special offerings to guests, including discounted tickets, complimentary breakfast or early park entry.
-Some of the partner hotels also provide onsite attractions and activities, such as water parks and sports complexes -- giving you even more bang for your vacation buck.
-Look for a package or hotel that provides transportation to and from the park to save on the cost of parking, too, and visit our roundup of amusement park packages for savings.
+Some of the partner hotels also provide onsite attractions and activities, such as water parks and sports complexes—giving you even more bang for your vacation buck.
+Look for a package or hotel that provides transportation to and from the park to save on the cost of parking, too.

 5. Visit later in the day.